-CHE 304 Chemistry Laboratory Management 1 Course for secondary education majors desiring certification in chemistry and also useful for students preparing for work in industry.
+CHE 304 Chemistry Laboratory Management 1

+Course for secondary education majors desiring certification in chemistry and also useful for students preparing for work in industry.
 Under faculty supervision students will design, instruct and grade a chemistry laboratory section.
 Responsibilities will also include stock room management, inventory, waste disposal, safety training and ordering of supplies.
 May be combined with work-study scholarship.
 Six hours per week.
 Prerequisites: junior class standing and permission of department.

-CHE 312 Thermodynamics and Kinetics

-Thermodynamics as applied to the gas phase, changes of state, chemical equilibria, and electrochemistry.
+CHE 312 Thermodynamics and Kinetics 4 The laws of thermodynamics are described and then applied to the gas phase, changes of state, chemical equilibria, and electrochemistry.
 Chemical kinetics and reaction dynamics are examined.
 Course is divided into two-thirds thermodynamics and one-third kinetics.
 Laboratory projects emphasize group work and extensive peer review of written reports.
-Prerequisites: Minimum grades of C in CHE 122, PHYS 102, MATH 212.
+Prerequisites: Minimum grades of C in CHE 122, PHYS 101, MATH 212.
 Three hours lecture, four hours laboratory.
 Offered in spring.